By Erik Marcus

 Is slaughtering animals for food a violation of their rights, or is this part of the circle of life?
 Surely, we each owe it to the animals to give the matter some thought.

 Why Go Vegan for Your Health?

-While no diet can guarantee a long and healthy life, becoming vegan may improve your odds.
-That’s largely because a vegan diet eliminates a number of unhealthful foods, including red and cured meats—two foods strongly linked to colon cancer.
+No diet can guarantee a long and healthy life, but becoming vegan may improve your odds.
+That’s largely because a vegan diet eliminates a number of unhealthful foods—including red and cured meats—which are strongly linked to colon cancer.

 The Potential Benefits of Ditching Dairy

-With all this in mind, even people unswayed by environmental and animal rights concerns might consider going dairy-free.
-Given the potential rewards, it’s well worth trying out dairy-free diet for a couple of weeks.
+With all this in mind, even people unswayed by environmental and animal rights concerns might consider quitting dairy products.
+Given the potential rewards, why not go dairy-free for a couple of weeks to see what happens?

 Vegan Diets Support High Levels of Fitness